evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Audi Q8 e-tron edition Dakar accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

 There are five seat types you can choose from for the front row in the Audi Q8 e-tron edition Dakar.